 The Bahmani Sultanate Dynasty was founded on 3 August 1347 by governor Ala-ud-Din Hassan Bahman Shah, a Persian descent from Badakhshan.
-He revolted against the Sultan of Delhi, Muhammad bin Tughlaq
+He revolted against the Sultan of Delhi, Muhammad bin Tughlaq, in the 13th Century.

 Nazir uddin Ismail Shah who had revolted against the Delhi Sultanate stepped down on that day in favour of Zafar Khan who ascended the throne with the title of Alauddin Bahman Shah.
 His revolt was successful, and he established an independent state on the Deccan within the Delhi Sultanate's southern provinces.